October 4, 2023

 10:00 AM - 11:00 AM

-Jerrod Brown, PhD presents a live professional training program on Prenatal Toxic Stress and Trauma Exposure: Implications for Mood, Behavior, Cognition, and Criminality.
+Jerrod Brown, PhD presents a live virtual professional training program on Prenatal Toxic Stress and Trauma Exposure: Implications for Mood, Behavior, Cognition, and Criminality.

 Prenatal exposure to toxic stress and trauma can contribute to poor behavioral health outcomes across the lifespan.
 Designed for professionals, this training provides attendees with a working understanding of the causes, consequences, and interventions associated with the impact prenatal toxic stress and trauma exposure have on client-based populations across the lifespan.
+This training is perfect for those who work in healthcare, education, or social services.

 This live program is intended for mental health and other allied professionals.